openhab/openhab-addons/bundles/org.openhab.binding.opensprinkler/README.md

 ## Supported Bridges

-*   HTTP - The http bridge allows to communicate with an OpenSprinkler device through the network
+*   HTTP (`http`) - The http bridge allows to communicate with an OpenSprinkler device through the network
-*   Pi - With the pi bridge, openHAB can communicate with an OpenSprinkler device which is installed on the same Pi as the openHAB system.
+*   Pi (`pi`) - With the pi bridge, openHAB can communicate with an OpenSprinkler device which is installed on the same Pi as the openHAB system.

 ## Supported Things

-*   OpenSprinkler Station - to control a single station of a device, e.g. to turn it on or off
+*   OpenSprinkler Station (`station`) - to control a single station of a device, e.g. to turn it on or off
-*   OpenSprinkler Device - for getting device-specific infos, e.g. if rain was detected
+*   OpenSprinkler Device (`device`) - for getting device-specific infos, e.g. if rain was detected

 ## Discovery